neztec/neztec.github.io/_layouts/home.md

 <h4>Synethic Vision - Confidence Ring</h4>
 <div class="video-container">
-<p>Projected terrain that also reflects the confidence level of terrain detected by the aircraft's instruments</p>
+<p>Projected terrain that visualizes the confidence level of the area detected by the aircraft's instruments with different colors and resolutions of wireframe polygons</p>
 <video autoplay muted loop width="400" height="300">
 <source src="{{jhop_media}}Scenario-A-Syn-Vision-Confidence-Ring.mp4" type="video/mp4">
 Your browser does not support the video tag.